operating-systems concurrency

 Direct Deadlock Prevention

-Direct deadlock prevention is a strategy that prevents deadlocks by explicitly prohibiting the circular wait condition from occurring.
+Direct deadlock prevention prevents deadlocks by explicitly prohibiting the circular wait condition.

-• The Protocol: A process may only request resources of type if for all resources it currently holds.
+The most common method uses a strict linear ordering of all resource types.
+A process may only request resource if for all resources it currently holds.

 Correctness